-Generally speaking, it takes well over 100 hours of skilled labor and a minimum of $500 of materials to produce each garment from idea to wedding day.
-Most often, the all-inclusive total for one of my dresses comes to somewhere between $3,500-$5,500.
+Generally speaking, it takes well over 100 hours of skilled labor and a minimum of $500 of materials to produce a couture garment from idea to wedding day.
+Most often, the all-inclusive total comes to somewhere between $3,800-$7,500.

 ❤ Is there a fee for my initial appointment?

 No. Our initial consultation is always free.
 With no obligation to hire me, I will invite you to my studio where we will have a chance to get to know each other, you will get to see where your dress will be created, as well as inspect dresses that I have made in the past.
 We’ll ask and answer all of each other’s initial questions and will hopefully make a perfect bride/dressmaker match.

 ❤ What is the process for having a custom wedding dress made?

 A detailed description of my process can be found in this blog post: The Custom Couture Process